jhorzek/lesstimate/docs/2-getting-started.md

 $\triangledown_{\pmb\theta} f(\pmb\theta)$, the gradient vector of your un-regularized objective function with respect to the parameters $\pmb\theta$.
 We also assume that these functions use armadillo.
 If you don't use armadillo, you may have to write a translation layer.
-The setup outlined in the following is adapted from the [**ensmallen**](https://ensmallen.org/) library (Curtin et al.; 2021).
+The optimizer interface outlined in the following is adapted from the [**ensmallen**](https://ensmallen.org/) library (Curtin et al.; 2021).

 ### Step 1: Including the necessary headers